CarlosLongarela/CL-WP-Info/readme.txt

 * Feature - Initial Version

 == Upgrade Notice ==
+= 1.4.3 =
+1.4.3 is a minor update with a string fix

 = 1.4.2 =
 1.4.2 is a minor update with WordPress compatibility check until 4.9